django-cms/django-cms/docs/reference/configuration.rst

 Must be set to the version number (eg ``'1.0.0'``) you want to use.
-Together with :setting:`CMS_UNIHANDECODE_HOST` this setting is used to build the full URLs for the javascript files.
+Together with :setting:`CMS_UNIHANDECODE_HOST` this setting is used to build the full URLs for the JavaScript files.
 URLs are built like this:
 ``<CMS_UNIHANDECODE_HOST>-<CMS_UNIHANDECODE_VERSION>.<DECODER>.min.js``.